-3.2.2 Nickel-Metal Hybrid (Ni-MH) batteries
+3.2.2.
+Nickel-Metal Hybride (Ni-MH) batteries

-The Ni-MH battery (dry cell) combines the proven positive electrode chemistry of the sealed Ni-Cd battery with the energy storage features of metal alloys developed for advanced hydrogen-energy storage concepts.
+The Ni-MH battery (dry cell) combines the proven positive electrode chemistry of the sealed Ni- Cd battery with the energy storage features of metal alloys developed for advanced hydrogenenergy storage concepts.
 Ni-MH batteries outperform other rechargeable batteries and have a higher capacity and less voltage depression.
 The Ni-MH battery currently finds widespread applications in high-end portable electronic products, where battery performance parameters, notably run time, are major considerations in the purchase decision.
 It offers greater service advantages over other primary battery types at extreme low-temperature operations (-20°C).

-3.3 Lithium-Ion (Li-Ion) / Lithium polymer batteries
+3.3 Lithium-Ion (Li-Ion) polymer batteries (dry cells)

-This section, and the following on Li-Ion batteries, are exclusively focused on Lithium-Ion (Li-Ion) / Lithium polymer batteries.
+This section, and the following on Li-Ion batteries, are exclusively focused on Lithium polymer batteries (dry cell).

-Lithium-Ion (Li-Ion) batteries or lithium polymer batteries or lithium polymer cells have evolved from the first lithium-ion and lithium-metal batteries (wet cell).
-The primary difference is that instead of using a liquid lithium-salt electrolyte (such as $LiPF_6$) held in an organic solvent, the battery uses a "solid" polymer electrolyte (semi-solid / gel-like / paste electrolyte) such as polyethylene oxide (PEO), polyacrylonitrile (PAN), polymethyl methacrylate (PMMA) or polyvinylidene fluoride (PVdF).
+Li-ion battery (dry cell) or lithium polymer batteries or lithium polymer cells have evolved from the first lithium-ion and lithium-metal batteries (wet cell).
+The primary difference is that instead of using a liquid lithium-salt electrolyte (such as LiPF6) held in an organic solvent, the battery uses a solid polymer electrolyte such as polyethylene oxide (PEO), polyacrylonitrile (PAN), polymethyl methacrylate (PMMA) or polyvinylidene fluoride (PVdF).

-Lithium-Ion (Li-Ion) / Lithium polymer batteries chemistries have the highest energy density.
+Li-ion battery (dry cell) chemistries have the highest energy density.
 No memory or scheduled cycling is required to prolong battery life.
 Li-Ion batteries are used in electronic devices such as cameras, calculators, laptop computers, and mobile phones, and are increasingly being used for electric mobility.

 - The term "lithium-ion battery" covers a broad category of chemistries.
 The product should be considered as a system of integrated components and not just a set of separate cells.
 The components in a conventional lithium-ion battery system are the lithium-ion cells, integral parts, and the auxiliary systems, including the Battery Management System (BMS).
 Manufacturers package these components in configurations known as packs, modules, or units.
 The charger may be integrated into the battery system, or it may be a separate component. - Due to their higher specific energy density and a greater sensitivity to electrical and environmental abuse, lithium-ion batteries need to be effectively managed with a BMS.
 The level of management depends on the specific chemistry chosen.
 When improperly managed, a lithium-ion battery will easily reach a "thermal runaway" state because it has a low cell resistance and high energy storage capacity.
 Therefore, a key determination in evaluating lithium-based battery reliability is the ability of its BMS to monitor and control the operational parameters reliably and safely. - Lithium-ion batteries have an average service life of up to 15 years when they operate in a controlled environment. - There is a high specific energy and high-load capability with power cells.
 They degrade at high temperatures and when stored at high voltage.
-They are impossible to charge rapidly at freezing temperatures (<0°C, <32°F). - There are different types of lithium-Ion Batteries, e.g., lithium cobalt oxide (LiCoO2), lithium manganese oxide (LiMn2O4), lithium nickel manganese cobalt oxide (LiNiMnCoO2, or NMC), lithium iron phosphate (LiFePO4), and lithium titanate (Li4Ti5O12). - Solid-state or lithium-metal batteries (said to be "next generation") uses a solid electrolyte for ionic conductions between the electrodes, instead of the liquid or gel. (i.e. solid lithium metal anode and a solid ceramic electrolyte).
+They are impossible to charge rapidly at freezing temperatures (<0°C, <32°F). - There are different types of Lithium-Ion Batteries, e.g., lithium cobalt oxide (LiCoO2), lithium manganese oxide (LiMn2O4), lithium nickel manganese cobalt oxide (LiNiMnCoO2, or NMC), lithium iron phosphate (LiFePO4), and lithium titanate (Li4Ti5O12).

-3.3.1 Unique Hazards
+3.3.1.
+Unique Hazards